timjuten/Inputs-for-Java/README.md

 # Inputs-for-Java
-There are some functions for Java strInput - user can enter string data.
+There are some functions for Java. strInput - user can enter string data.